AI in Education

 Admissions and Assessment Are High-Risk

 The AI Act explicitly lists educational AI as high-risk when it’s used for admissions decisions or assessing learning outcomes that affect educational paths.
 University admissions algorithms, automated grading that determines advancement, AI that streams students into different educational tracks—all high-risk.
+Institutions using AI-driven hiring or recruitment for academic positions should also review our AI hiring tools compliance guide, as those systems face parallel obligations.

 This means risk management, bias testing, transparency, human oversight, and documentation.
 For German institutions bound by state education laws, this layers on top of existing requirements.
+Our AI recommendation systems compliance guide covers the obligations for systems that personalise learning pathways or recommend content to students.

 Learning Tools Are Mostly Fine